2821-2869 E 49th Ave rezoning application

 Q1: Will adjacent property values decline?
 Q2: Will the new rental building have underground parking? (street parking along East 49th Avenue at these addresses and along side streets are already at full capacity every evening.)

-Born in BC asked 10 months ago
+Born in BC asked over 1 year ago

 (1) Property values are not assessed by the City.
 For further information, please see BC Assessment.
 (2) The proposed rental building must provide off-street parking, as per requirements of the Parking By-law and summarized on page 48 of the guidelines.
 Given the site area and the proposed five-storey building, parking would largely be provided underground.